 Admission to the programme is subject to proving English language skills, equivalent to level B2 (or higher) of the Common European Framework (CEFR).
 A list of recognised certificates is available on the web page: https://corsi.unibo.it/2cycle/ItalianStudies/english-language-requirement-for-admission

-Admission to the 2nd cycle degree programme in Italian Studies is subject to the passing of an interview to assess the candidates' personal competencies and skills in in humanities and Italian culture.
+Admission to the 2nd cycle degree programme in Italian Studies is conditional on passing an interview to assess the candidates' personal competencies and skills in humanities and Italian culture.

 GRADUATING STUDENTS